jlake70/To-Do-List-Appliction/README.md

 # To-Do-List-Appliction

+How To Use:
+Run the Application
+Follow the Prompts until satisfied
+Select Quit to stop the Application

 User Interface (UI):
 Create a command-line interface (CLI) for the To-Do List Application.
 Display a welcoming message and a menu with the following options: